Digital Marketing

 For example, if the customer interacted with a Facebook ad, then came back to your website days later and made a purchase, then all the credit would go to the Facebook ad.

-This model allows you to focus on the events that are leading to conversion.
+This model allows you to focus on the events leading to conversion.
 However, many buyers’ journeys are more complicated than the last non-direct touchpoint, so if you rely only on this model, then you won’t get the complete picture.

 Time-decay attribution modeling

-If your product requires research and relationship building before conversion, due to high cost or commitment, then time-decay attribution may be the best choice for you.
+If your product requires research and relationship building before conversion due to high cost or commitment, then time-decay attribution may be the best choice for you.

 Think of someone buying a sports car.
 Their initial search will be broad as they learn more about each model and narrow down their choices.
 As they focus on a specific make and model, they’ll start looking for information specifically about that car before they decide to buy.

-Time-decay accounts for that by contributing more credit to the touchpoints later in the process, rather than spreading it out equally or giving more credit to the early touchpoints.
+Time decay accounts for that by contributing more credit to the touchpoints later in the process rather than spreading it out equally or giving more credit to the early touchpoints.

 Position-based attribution modeling

-Position-based attribution, also known as U-shaped attribution, gives the majority of the focus to the first and last touchpoints, while still attributing some credit to those in between.
+Position-based attribution, also known as U-shaped attribution, gives the majority of the focus to the first and last touchpoints while still attributing some credit to those in between.

 However, it may not work as well if there are several touchpoints between the first and last.
 That remaining 20% can be spread so thin that you don’t get an accurate picture of what happens between the beginning and end of the customer journey.